hmd101/causAIign/README.md

 ![MyPackage Logo](assets/logo.png)

-# CausAlign -- Contrasting Reasoning in Humans and Large Language Models On a Causal Benchmark
+# Contrasting Reasoning in Humans and Large Language Models On a Causal Benchmark
 ## Reasoning Strategies and Robustness in Language Models -- A Cognitive View

 ## **Overview**

-CausAlign is a Python package for evaluating the causal reasoning abilities and strategies of **Large Language Models (LLMs)** in comparison with humans.
-It provides tools to systematically assess _how_ LLMs reason about causal structures, with a particular focus on **collider** graphs, where **human biases** are especially well documented.
-A central question we investigate is whether LLMs reproduce human biases in these causal systems.
-Our findings suggest that, for the most part, they do not.
-The package also supports **custom prompt creation** using the same scaffolding as our benchmark, enabling direct comparison across experiments.
-This makes it possible to explore questions such as:
-- How do LLMs behave on tasks stripped of semantically meaningful content?
-- How easily are they distracted when irrelevant information is introduced, reducing the signal-to-noise ratio?
+**causAIign** is a Python toolkit for evaluating **Large Language Model (LLM) causal reasoning** across  common-effect (collider) structures and comparing it with human responses on the same set of tasks.
+It ships a **human benchmark** for collider tasks built to match the experimental paradigm of [Rehder&Waldmann, 2017](https://link.springer.com/article/10.3758/s13421-016-0662-3) (RW17), enabling **apples-to-apples comparisons between LLMs and humans**.
+Using the same task templates as the human benchmark, the package lets you **generate new causal inference prompts** that preserve the exact task pattern while (i) varying content (e.g., fully abstract, or your own fantasy/real-world common-effect stories) and (ii) systematically injecting irrelevant details to dilute the signal-to-noise ratio (overloaded).
+Utilities are included for collecting LLM responses based on different prompt instructions (e.g., chain-of-thought), fitting causal Bayes nets to responses, and aggregating results for transparent, reproducible comparisons across LLMs and humans (more details below).

+### Why collider graphs?
+Humans show biases in collider graph based reasoning tasks repeatedly shown by a plethora of studies.
+An important question this package facilitates in answering is whether LLMs replicate these biases.

 ## **Installation**